nikorose87/2D_topo_opt_truss_structure/README.md

 cols = 4
 ```

+You can change the properties of the material in the code as well.

 Now, we are ready to execute the code as follows:

 <div class=caption><b> Caption: </b> Topology Opt. of a 2D truss Structure at 51 iterations.</div>